GisungSim/GisungSim.github.io/my-mother.md

 **My Mother: A Pillar of Strength and Resilience**

 My mother is not just a parent to me; she is the epitome of resilience and determination.
-Born into challenging circumstances as a Joseonjok in China, her life was a journey marked by hardship and perseverance.
+Born into challenging circumstances as a Joseonjok, an ethnic Korean from China, her life was a journey marked by hardship and perseverance.
 Her grandparents, seeking escape from poverty under Japanese colonial rule, fled to China.
 But the poverty followed them.

 Despite these adversities, however, my mother's spirit remained unbroken.